Barcelona Cathedral – Barcelona, Spain

 Final Thoughts

 Barcelona Cathedral is a beautiful, historic landmark that offers a peaceful break from the city’s busy streets.
 Whether you’re admiring the Gothic architecture, exploring the cloister, or taking in the views from the rooftop, it’s a memorable stop that adds depth and history to your Barcelona visit.
+For hours and ticket details, the official cathedral website provides the most current information.

 If you’re planning your time in the city, you can explore more ideas in my full guide: Top 20 Things to Do in Barcelona When Arriving by Cruise.